hudsonfoo/intentjs/README.md

 ## Getting Started

-First, download via bower: `bower install intentjs`
+First, download via bower: `bower install intent`

-This script is AMD aware so you're welcome to `var Intent = require('intentjs');`.
+This script is AMD aware so you're welcome to `var Intent = require('intent');`.
 Without require, Intent will be globally accessible.

 Wherever you need to determine user intent based on mouse movements in your code, call Intent like so: